rdehaan/KRR-course-2020/hw4/assignment.md

 ## Evaluation

+You get 2.5 point for free.
-Each of the first three assignments (1–3) is worth 3 points, and the assignment is worth 1 points, yielding a total of 10 points.
+Each of the first three assignments (1–3) is worth 2.5 points, and the fourth assignment is worth 1 bonus points.
+This gives a total of 11 points that you can get.
+Your grade will be the minimum of 10 and the number of points that you get&mdash;in other words, your grade is the number of points that you get, with a maximum value of 10.